International Property Maintenance Code

 If a violation exists, the property owner will be contacted by mail, phone or in-person as deemed appropriate by the Code Official for the circumstances.
 Legal requirements of notification are required to property owners on all violations.
 Reasonable expectations of time frames for resolving a violation will vary from the time of the complaint due to legal notification requirements, City ordinances and State statute.
 Possible best case scenario time lines if there is not voluntary compliance on the part of the owner are:

-An administrative hearing officer conducts impartial hearings requested by property owners after receipt of a violation notice as provided by the IPMC.
-Hearings are held on the 1st Thursday of each month beginning at 3:30 pm.
+An administrative hearing officer conducts impartial hearings requested by property owners after receipt of a violation notice as provided by IPMC.
+Hearings will be on 1st and 3rd Wednesdays in 2018.

 The Unsafe Structures Code addresses structures that are unfit for human habitation or use and are unsafe due to dilapidation or other conditions that are injurious to the welfare of Topeka residents.
 Approximately 40-50 structures are demolished each year either by the city or by the property owner.